systempuntoout/buckethandle/README.txt

 BucketHandle: lightweight CMS for tagging and collecting knowledge

-I'm using the BucketHandle engine for GAE_cupboard project (http://gaecupboard.appspot.com) but, when ready, I hope it could be helpful for some other project.
+I'm using the BucketHandle engine for the GAE_cupboard project (http://gaecupboard.appspot.com)

 INSTALL:
 Clone it